jpaine/yt-anchor-action/README.md

 ## Concern regarding automation of playlists

-> Automation depends on the [npm package](https://www.npmjs.com/package/@fabricio-191/youtube) to fetch playlist related information.
+> Automation depends on the [npm package](https://www.npmjs.com/package/@fabricio-191/youtube) to fetch playlist related information without use of an API key.

 > **Warning:** There might be concerns regarding violation of Github TOS when it comes to uploading of a playlist.
 [Read more here](https://github.com/Schrodinger-Hat/youtube-to-anchorfm#how-to-upload-a-youtube-playlist-to-anchorfm-using-this-script)